Bikeman868/NPL/docs/SYNTAX.md

 using namespace2.namespace3

 namespace4 {
-    network MyNetwork {
+    network myNetwork {
         route * {
-            append { network AnotherNetwork.entryPoint1 }
+            append { network anotherNetwork.entryPoint1 }
         }
     }
 }
 ```

-When the compiler resolves the name `AnotherNetwork.entryPoint1` is will first look in `namespace4`, but if it is not
+When the compiler resolves the name `anotherNetwork.entryPoint1` is will first look in `namespace4`, but if it is not
 found here, then it will look in `namespace2.namespace3` and finally it will look in `namespace1`.

 The `using` statements are examined in reverse order, because each `using` establishes a new identifier scope nested